byllgrim/SPL/README.md

 All rights are dedicated to the public domain.

-THE WORK IS PROVIDED "AS IS" AND THE AUTHOR(S) DISCLAIM ALL WARRANTY AND LIABILITY.
+THE AUTHORS DISCLAIM ALL WARRANTY AND LIABILITY.